The VIIRB connects anything anywhere with IPv6.

 A free subscription for 1 year is included.
 This way you can plug in the VIIRB and just get started with IPv6.

-To pre-order the VIIRB, send an email with your shipping address and the requested quantity to support -at- ungleich.ch.
-Shipping will start from July 2020.
+To order the VIIRB, send an email with your shipping address and the requested quantity to support -at- ungleich.ch.
+Shipping starts from July 2020.

 All orders that arrive before 2020-06-30 will get a cool IPv6 sticker for free.
 Outdoor resistant, can be put on a notebook, phone or car.